vidixha/Python-Mini-Projects/reviewer.md

 These analyses will be incorporated as a dedicated subsection in the revised submission.
 We respectfully ask the reviewer to reconsider the Soundness and Overall Assessment scores in light of this additional evidence.

----

-That's a strong comment.
-Want to review or tweak anything before posting?